James Stone (American football)

-James Robert Stone (born April 26, 1992) is an American former professional football center who played in the National Football League (NFL) for the Atlanta Falcons and Oakland Raiders.
-He played college football at Tennessee.
+James Robert Stone (born April 26, 1992) is an American former professional football player who was a center in the National Football League (NFL) for the Atlanta Falcons and Oakland Raiders.
+He played college football for the Tennessee Volunteers.

 Early life

 Stone played high school football for the Maplewood High School in Nashville, Tennessee.
 He was the Tennessee AA Lineman of the Year and named to the Tennessee Sports Writers All-State first-team.
 He competed in the 2010 Under Armour All-America Game.

 College career

 Stone played from 2010 to 2013 for the Tennessee Volunteers under head coaches Derek Dooley and Butch Jones.